spencercharest/tidal-api/README.md

 # tidal-api-wrapper

 An unofficial API wrapper for Tidal Music.
 Tidal does not provide a documented public API so all endpoints have been found using Chrome Dev Network Tools.
-All methods return promises and are "thenable".
+All methods return promises and are "thenable" (with the exception of artistPicToUrl and albumArtToUrl).

 ## Usage